raythree/consolelogger/README.md

 # Console Logger

-A simple, light-weight and and fast console logger that uses [log-buffer](https://github.com/bahamas10/node-log-buffer) and [speed-date](https://github.com/gosquared/speed-date) for increased speed.
-Ideal for production if you're using PM2 to manage logs via `stdout` you don't need log file management or other appenders.
+A simple, light-weight and fast console logger that uses [log-buffer](https://github.com/bahamas10/node-log-buffer) and [speed-date](https://github.com/gosquared/speed-date) for increased speed.
+Ideal for production if you're using PM2 to manage logs via `stdout` and you don't need log file management or other appenders.
+Category logging was designed to be the same as [log4js-node](https://github.com/nomiddlename/log4js-node).

 Features:

 * Simple configuration via options or an external JSON file
 * Option to watch the external config file for dynamic re-configuration
 * Uses same levels and ability to use categories as [log4js-node](https://github.com/nomiddlename/log4js-node)
-* Configurable timestamps that can be turned off in production if using PM2 to generate timestamps.
+* Configurable timestamps that can be turned off in production if using PM2 to generate timestamps (this increases performance significantly).

 ## Usage:

 ```
 var logger = require('consolelogger')

-// use default logger
-logger('Hello from default logger') // default level INFO
+// default level is INFO
-logger('debug', 'A debug message')

-// use a category logger
+var log = logger.getLog()  // default logger
-var log = logger.getLog('App')
+var app = logger.getLog('App')  // App category logger

-log.info('Hello %s', 'World')
+app.info('Hello %s', 'World')
+log.info('A message from the default logger')

 // output
-2/17/2016 8:30:33 AM: INFO: Hello from default logger
-2/17/2016 8:30:33 AM: DEBUG: A debug message
 2/17/2016 8:30:33 AM: INFO: App: Hello World
+2/17/2016 8:30:33 AM: INFO: A message from the default logger
 ```

 ## Configuration Options